Brownian motion and Random Walk above Quenched Random Wall: Introduction and main results

 The paper {\cite{Bertacchi:2002aa}} was followed by \cite{Bertacchi:2003aa} which could be seen as an analogue of our work.
 Namely, the topic of this paper is a Gaussian free field interface conditioned to be above the fixed realization of another Gaussian free field.
 The authors obtain the precise estimates for the probability of this event and the entropic repulsion induced by the conditioning.

+Theorems \ref{thm:BMBasic} and \ref{thm:OUresult} can be seen as a first step in the study of persistence exponents in random environment.
+These results give examples of a one-parameter family of persistence exponents.

-A natural question arising in random walk theory is to study the probability for a random walk to stay non-negative during $n$ units of time.
+Similarly, a natural question arising in random walk theory is to study the probability for a random walk to stay non-negative during $n$ units of time.
 Typically this probability decays as $n^{-1/2}$, which is known as the ballot theorem.
 Our result stated in Theorem \ref{thm:BRWBasicExtended} provides a version of this result for random walks in random environment.
-The decay is like $n^{-\gamma}$ for $\gamma\geq 1/2$.
+The decay is $n^{-\gamma}$ for $\gamma\geq 1/2$.
 Moreover, $\gamma>1/2$ whenever the quenched random walk is not centered.

 This perspective was the initial motivation for analyzing the problems in this paper (more precisely the result given in Theorem \ref{thm:BRWBasicExtended}).
-In fact, the question arises from studies of extremal particles of a branching random walk in a time-inhomogeneous random environment.
+Such a question arises from studies of extremal particles of a branching random walk in a time-inhomogeneous random environment.
 In the companion paper~\cite{MM15b} we show that the randomness of the environment has a slowing effect on the position of the maximal particle.
 Namely, the logarithmic correction to the speed is bigger than in the standard (time-homogenous) case, which is a consequence of (\ref{eq:relevance}).